Haifa Wehbe: Personal life

 In the 1990s, Wehbe married her cousin Nasr Fayyad when she was 18 and traveled with him to Nigeria where he worked.
-During her pregnancy, she returned to Lebanon and separated from Fayyad, with whom she had one daughter, Zeinab.
+During her pregnancy, she returned to Lebanon and separated from Fayyad, with whom she had a daughter.

 On June 25, 2007, Wehbe survived an accident while filming a music video for the song "Hasa Ma Bena" in Lebanon.
 In the video, a single engine airplane was to chase Wehbe as she drove a car.
 However, the airplane inadvertently hit the car, taking off the front windshield of the convertible she was driving.
 Despite the severity of the accident, Wehbe suffered only minor cuts and bruises.

 Wehbe married Egyptian businessman Ahmed Abou Hashima on April 24, 2009 in Beirut.
 Among the guests at the wedding party were singer Anastacia, Carmen Electra, Sean Combs, Googoosh, Nawal Al Zoghbi, Najwa Karam, Ragheb Alama, and Sherine.

 It was announced that Wehbe and Ahmed Abou Hashima had split in November 2012.
 Wehbe is a Shiite Muslim.

-Wehbe has two granddaughters, Rahab and Daniella, born to her daughter Zeinab.

-Criticism and Controversy
+Criticism and controversy

 Wardrobe incident

-In November 2014, Wehbe caused controversy and was later heavily criticized, when she wore a revealing dress during a live episode of Arab Star Academy, where her bare butt was shown.
+In November 2014, Wehbe caused controversy and was later heavily criticized, when she wore a revealing dress during a live episode of Arab Star Academy, where her bare buttocks were shown.
 She later apologized and blamed the stage lighting.

 Allegations of Racism

-In 2009, the lyrics to Baba Fein arouse controversy with Nubians as in the lyrics its said "Where is my teddy bear and the Nubian monkey?" referring to Nubians as "monkeys".
-Nubians in Egypt accused her that her song aroused racism and discrimination.
-The lyric has since been removed of music platforms and instead replaced with "Where is my teddy bear" twice.
+In 2009, the song Baba Fein sparked controversy after the lyrics referred to Nubians as "monkeys".
+Many Nubians in Egypt condemned the song, arguing that it promoted racism and discrimination, and called for it to be banned.
+In response to the widespread criticism, the contested lyric has since been removed from multiple music platforms.